WeAreFinByte/solaris-gateway/README.md

 * Build

-For build stage, the runner creates jars of gateway and resource-server and uploads them as artifacts.
+For build stage, the runner creates jars of gateway and solaris-mock-server and uploads them as artifacts.

 * Test

 For test stage, the runner collects the jars as artifacts and uses them in docker builds in a docker-compose job which creates the following containers:

 * gateway: the solaris-gateway itself
-* resouce-server: the custom resource server
+* solaris-mock-server: the custom resource and authentication server
-* uaa: oauth provider
 * test-runner: integration tests runner

 If `test-runner` container exits with exit code 0 the job succeeds else it fails.